-ULYANOVSK.
-Capital of the region of the same name situated 110 miles (176 km) NW of Kuibyshev between the Volga and Sviyaga rivers, in the Russian Soviet Federated Socialist Republic.
+ULYANOVSK Capital of the region of the same name situated 100 miles (176 km) northwest of Kuibyshev between the Volga and Sviyaga rivers, in Russia.
 It is an important transportation center.
 Industries are engineering, sawmilling, tanning, and food production.
 Lenin's birthplace.
-Population (1981) 485,000.

-UNDERGROUND MAN.
-Main character in Dostoyevsky's Notes from the Underground (1864), a work of considerable psychological and philosophical insight.
+Population (1990) 638,000.
+UNDERGROUND MAN Main character in Dostoyevsky's Notes from the Underground (1864), a work of considerable psychological and philosophical insight.
 The Underground Man asserts man's right to freedom and the need for the irrational.
 Central to Dostoyevsky's work and thought, the Underground Man was a profound influence on many subsequent writers.
 Villadsen, P., The Underground Man and Raskolnikov, 1981.

-UNDERGROUND RAILWAYS.
-See Subways.
+UNDERGROUND RAILWAYS See Subways.